-1 Introduction
+Chapter 1 Introduction

-Developers have long wanted greater control over compilation in order to automatically add features like application-specific custom optimizations, integrated type checking, function call logging, or parallism to code at compile time [2] [30] [24] [21].
+Developers have long wanted greater control over compilation in order to automatically add features like application-specific custom optimizations, integrated type checking, function call logging, or parallism to code at compile time [2] [32] [26] [23].
 Code transformations give developers this ability by modifying the compiler's internal representation of compiling code.
-The traditional development of code transformations,however, requires the direct modification of compiler source files, a difficult and error prone task.
-As Section 3 explains, GNU Compiler Collection (GCC) plug-ins are code transformations which do not require the developer modify the compiler source itself [6].
+The traditional development of code transformations, however, requires the direct modification of compiler source files, a difficult and error prone task.
+As Chapter 3 explains, GNU Compiler Collection (GCC) plug-ins are code transformations which do not require the developer modify the compiler source itself [6].
 Although this makes the application and deployment of completed transformations a relatively simple process, plug-in development is an arduous task.

 The GCC developer community has a great deal of expertise in developing code transformations due to their intimate knowledge of the compiler.
 Non-GCC developers, however, must first learn the inner workings of GCC before developing a transformation.
 One of the most daunting tasks in understanding the inner workings of GCC is understanding the various intermediate representations that GCC creates.
-As shown in Figure 1, a single line of C code produces many GIMPLE trees, with each GIMPLE tree containing internal information.
+As shown in Figure 1.1, a single line of C code produces many GIMPLE trees, with each GIMPLE tree containing internal information.
 Although each GIMPLE tree node is used by the compiler in one way or another, a typical transformation is only interested in a subset of nodes.
 Unfortunately, for the developer this often leads to hours of sorting through low-level intermediate code to find a needle in the vast intermediate-representation haystack.

-This paper presents a visualization technique for the development of GCC plug-ins.
+This thesis presents a visualization technique for the development of GCC plug-ins.
 Our technique involves the design and implementation of a visualization tool, the GIMPLE Development Environment (GDE), along with a GCC plug-in to extract and format GCC internal informations.
 GDE provides developers with four types of visualizations: (1) the control flow graph, (2) the call graph, (3) the GIMPLE trees, and (4) the mapping from source to internal representation.
 We demonstrate with a series of use cases, how these visual representations significantly reduce the difficulty of interpreting and understanding the intermediate representation that GCC generates while compiling a program.

-The remainder of this paper is organized as follows.
-Section 2 gives an overview of GCC as a whole by presenting the fundamentals of GCC.
+The remainder of this thesis is organized as follows.
+Chapter 2 gives an overview of GCC as a whole by presenting the fundamentals of GCC.
 It is here we introduce the various phases of compilation, explain why each phase exists, and finally describe the intermediate representation at each phase.
-Although each phase is useful in its own right, this paper focuses primarily on the GIMPLE intermediate representation.
-Next, in order to understand the our visualization technique, we must understand the GCC plug-in system, which we discuss in Section 3.
-We then briefly explain the development and features of GDE in Section 4.
+Although each phase is useful in its own right, this thesis focuses primarily on the

-Figure 1: An example showing the C to intermediate representation blow-up.
+Figure 1.1: An example showing the C to intermediate representation blow-up.